simplicitycode/rare_case_detection/README.md

 # rare_case_detection

-## Please update path of each data files.
+## Please update path of each data file.